 Digital Object Identifier (DOI)

 Li, Chaokun; Wen, Aiyun; Shen, Benchang; Lu, Jia; Huang, Yao; and Chang, Yongchang, "Fastcloning: A Highly Simplified Purification-Free Sequence- And Ligation-Independent Pcr Cloning Method" (2011).
-Neurobiology Articles.
+Translational Neuroscience.
 52.